 Love & Lens is a family business, right?

+Absolutely!
 When my daughter, Helen, was 13, I brought her along to hold lights at a wedding.
 The bride took a liking to her and asked Helen to take photos while she got ready.
-The photos were great — a wedding photographer was born!
+The photos were great—a wedding photographer was born!
 Ten years later (and with a Fine Arts degree from the University of Northern Colorado), Helen is a lead photographer and I couldn’t be more proud.

 My son, Cole, began managing lighting set-ups for our big weddings when he was 14.
 He is a “digital native” and super-versatile support player.
 He edits over 100 weddings a year, pilots our flying cameras, and is a videographer for Capstone Wedding Films, our videography partner.
 He loves basketball, which helps explain why he is a think-fast player while recording so many events at Wedgewood Weddings venues!

 My wife, Sonia, is our General Manager—handling all aspects of customer service, booking, and team assignments.
 Her former career as a journalist and editor makes her excellent at communicating and multi-tasking.
 She knows our brand style, what we do, how we do it, who is available to do it, and how to best serve each couple!

 A Stunning Bride & Groom at Boulder Creek by Wedgewood Weddings

 Our photographers all bring at least two cameras for every wedding and five to seven lenses.
 All are experienced with off-camera lighting for unique effects and after dark.
 For instance, stand-mounted radio flashes add that Hollywood-look to receptions as well as big-scene images of the couple themselves.

 When you see a professional photographer carry two lenses at the same time, it’s so they can get dramatically different looks of the same scene or moment.
 A wide-angle lens can show the big picture, while a telephoto lens will zero in on details and emotions.